weirdo-kido/unix13-atom/README.md

 ### How to use
-Type 13 digits number unix 13 epoch, then press enter or tap clock button.
+Type 13 digits number unix 13 epoch ~~, then press enter or tap clock button~~.

 ---